 We obtained the delivery process looked at how the delivery process worked.
 Key takeaways:

 - Delivery service happens fortnightly, but unscheduled delivery happens due to the unexpected speed of coffee consumption.

 - The package of the coffee jar has a different look and feel branding compare to the website.

 To start analyzing our data, I noted down everything of value that I heard from interviews, survey and noticed during observations.
-Placed them on the wall and group them according to the relationship of each topic.
-This process allows me to look at the key pain points and the data pattern, and I think it is also important to look at the relationship between Bugisu Project, Culture Manager and Employees, which help me identify the pain points.
+I group them and link each group to see their relationships.
+This process allows me to look at the overlay of the key pain points amount each party and I think it is also important to look at the relationship between Bugisu Project, Culture Manager and Employees, which help me identify the user needs.

 Define Personas & User Journey